Call of Duty: Warzone Season 4 changes will force players into close combat

 For Warzone, the updates will introduce three major in-game elements that will bring players into closer combat.
 The three events will happen after the first drop kit and before the Gulag (the prison where eliminated combatants go for single combat) closes.
 The events can happen with very little notice.

 With Jailbreak, all of the eliminated players who are awaiting single combat in the Gulag are released back into the map.
 This can mean a lot of players will parachute into the map at once.
 Players get a minute’s notice so they can find and tag weapons for the parachuting returnees to pick up.
-This should encourage players to stick around and specate, even after they die.
+This should encourage players to stick around and spectate, even after they die.

 Another event, dubbed Fire Sale, will dramatically lower the prices that you have to pay at Buy Stations on the battle royale map.
-In Warzone, you can pick up money loot on the ground or take it from downed soldiers.
+In Warzone, you can pick up money on the ground or take it from downed soldiers.
 You can use that money to buy back other players in your squad who have been killed.
 You can also buy a self-revive kit, armor, and Killstreaks like Cluster Bomb Attacks.
 But the prices are pretty steep for most of the things you buy.

 With Fire Sale, the price of the items in the Buy Stations drops dramatically (up to 80% or even free), but it only lasts for a minute.
 So that means everybody will rush to a Buy Station at once, and that will force a lot of combat.
 A Fire Sale would be the perfect time to pick up a unmanned aerial vehicle (UAV, or recon drone), an armor box for your squad, or a lethal Killstreak.
 During a Fire Sale, you could buy back a dead comrade for free; normally, that costs $4,500, a steep price in the game.
 The only thing that isn’t discounted is a Loadout Box, which parachutes onto the field and gives you your favorite Loadout from Modern Warfare.

 Lastly, a Supply Chopper could show up.
 It is a heavily armored helicopter flying over the Verdansk map.
 It can take a lot more damage, like a couple of rocket hits.
 But if you bring it down, the chopper will rain down a bunch of supplies when it crashes.
-The loot includes three UAVS, two armor boxes and munitions boxes, a gas mask, a grenade launcher, and tons of cash at a minimum.
+The loot includes three UAVs, two armor boxes and munitions boxes, a gas mask, a grenade launcher, and tons of cash at a minimum.

 If no one shoots the chopper down, it leaves the battlefield.